OpenNews/srccon-2020/talks-watch-parties.md

 ### Sign up

 ## Sign Up Below!
 Once you sign up, we'll email you the Zoom details the morning of the watch party.
+If the talk you want to sign up for has already started, or is starting within the next 2-3 hours, after signing up here, check your email for a confirmation message with the Zoom details.
 We'll also send you additional resources to keep learning about the topics covered.

 <form data-formrenderer>This form requires JavaScript to complete.</form>